surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 Using drill down you can view more deeper insights of the data.

 **For example:** On expanding Station Code, it will display Station code details(eg: area code, way used & quantity)  that fall under the particular station_code.
-On further expanding Way_used it will display the mode of payment(phone) that falls under the Way_use.
+On further expanding Way_used it will display the mode of payment(phone) that falls under the Way_used.

 > **Note :** to attain drill down features it need to be specified in model section, Refer **Model Documentation** for more information about drill down feature.